mellor-lab/bristol-neuroscience-data-guide/_build/html/_sources/documentation/Installation Instructions for GIN Server.md

 ## Install Docker
 [Docker Engine](https://docs.docker.com/engine/), [Docker CLI](https://docs.docker.com/engine/reference/run/), and [Docker Compose](https://docs.docker.com/compose/) are dependencies required for GIN installation on a server.

-You may already installed all of these Docker components earlier prior to installing Ceph.
+You may have already installed all of these Docker components earlier prior to installing Ceph.
 In that case you can skip this section.
 If you did not install Docker earlier, the installation instructions for Centos 7 are straight-forward.
 Just execute the commands below in the terminal on the client node (Server[0]):
 ```
 sudo yum install -y yum-utils
 sudo yum-config-manager \
   --add-repo \
   https://download.docker.com/linux/centos/docker-ce.repo
-sudo yum install docker-ce docker-ce-cli containerd.io docker-compose-plugin
+sudo yum install docker-ce docker-ce-cli containerd.io docker-compose-plugin -y
 ```
 The final command installs all of the needed Docker components.